jiaolyulu/kineticSculpture/schedule.md

 **2: Feb, 11, 2022, 1:00 pm - 2:30 pm, Kinetic Art, a visit to David Rios's Office**

+Visiting David Rios's Office

+Field Trip.

 [Slide: Kinetic Art That we have seen](https://docs.google.com/presentation/d/1mZE3s1pjGkISQD-sEvAQ-doHM36Kzi36h_v48b8yb3M/edit?usp=sharing), lulu would like to share pieces of artwork that blow her mind, and I want you to share your experience too.

-Visiting David Rios's Office

-For next Meeting: Share one piece of work / one artist that could show your field of interest related to this club.
-If you want to do a final project, think about the Final Project and share the idea next time.
-[Slide for Sharing your interest or project](https://docs.google.com/presentation/d/1J7OCi2UwnFKZulq5AjOrl7CSz38PUzV7Y9OkxqNf8_s/edit?usp=sharing)
+Introduce next meeting.

 **Feb 18th (Friday Afternoon) from 1:30 pm - 3:30 pm Field Trip to Material Connexion**